 - Try coriander, cumin and fennel tea.
 Add one-half teaspoon of each herb to one and one-half to two cups water, boil for five minutes, then strain and sip.

 - Tulsi tea, available at health food stores, is another one to try.

 - Experiment with lassi, a popular drink in India.
 Mix 1 tablespoon of plain yogurt into one-half cup warm water after meal

 - Massage your abdomen with warm oil, beginning with the lower right quadrant, and circling up above the naval, then descending to the left.
 Breathe gently yet deeply, focusing on the colon and visual movement happening there.

 - Place a hot water bottle on your belly for 10 to 20 minutes.

 - Breathing well is a big help.
 Good breathing is quiet, unforced and relaxed.
-For better breathing exercises, see part five of our series, Breathing Well.

 For more advanced assistance, seek out an experienced Ayurvedic practitioner.
 Most are happy to work with your physician.